 Strength training is about getting stronger, period.
 And the stronger you become, the more control you can maintain over your bike.

 Before anything else, you are a rider.
-Which means you don’t have the time to spend two hours in a gym, six days a week.
+This means you don’t have the time to spend two hours in a gym, six days a week.
 Focus on getting the workout completed as soon as possible, and then turn your attention to more pressing matters, such as putting in more riding time.

 Bodybuilders isolate.
 Motocross and enduro riders incorporate.